Fun Geometric Wall Painting Idea

 8. Use a small foam roller to roll on the paint.
 I used small paint tray liners (you can see them lined up at the bottom of the picture below) and a lot of gallon-sized plastic bags to keep my paint fresh, while I went to another color.

 9. Wait for the paint to dry!
 This is always the hardest part.
 I normally only wait until the paint is dry.
-It is probably because I am too impatient, but I also don’t want to chance pulling away too much-dried paint that sat there for days.
+It is probably because I am too impatient, but I also don’t want to chance to pull away too much-dried paint that sat there for days.

 11. Clean-up!
-Enjoy your new DIY ombre hexagon wall and decorating your new space!
+Enjoy your new DIY ombre hexagon wall (or any of these DIY accent wall ideas) and decorating your new space!

 Cue the music, all doubts were left at the door!
 With patience and hard work, the painted accent wall design turned out better than I had expected!
 If you want another perspective on how to create this ombre hexagon wall, feel free to visit Thistlewood Farm post here.
 They do a great job explaining some of the math behind trying to make your hexagon template.